Aircraft Electrical Diagram

 The amount of electrons flowing through the circuit is called amperage (amps) and is directly proportional with the voltage and inversely proportional with the resistance in that circuit.

 All conductors have an internal resistance, this depends on the material they consist of (copper, alu) and the thickness, size and length of that conductor.
 The relation between volt, current and resistance is known as Ohms Law.
 Which states that one volt applied over a resistance of one ohm results in a current of one amp, in formula: U = I x R. Where U is the voltage (V), I is the current (A) and R is the resistance in Ohm (Ω).

 This formula can be transformed to obtain the current if voltage and resistance are known: I = U / R.

+Energy is power delivered during a certain time period.
 The amount of electrical energy is expressed in Joule or Watt/second and 1 kWh is equal to 3.6 MJ.
 In our above resistor example that would mean 1 J or 1 W/s.

 This DC voltage is then used to recharge the battery and to supply power to the rest of the electrical system.
 Aircraft with a FADEC controlled engine must have a fail safe electrical system by either using a standby battery or a second alternator on the engine.

 These have a built-in generator capable of 250 W and 13,8 V at 5500 engine RPM.
 Maximum current is then 18,5 amps.
 Cruise RPM is normally around 5000 RPM so expect less power during cruise.
 If you have an aircraft with a full EFIS panel with autopilot, strobes, navigation and landing lights then the electrical requirements will to too much for this engine.
 Voltage will drop and the battery will drain until its empty.